dhanashree0107/training_assignment/complex-number-react/README.md

-use script.js from Complex Number JS for the server side run with command "nodemon script" to the server
+use script.js from Complex Number JS for the server side. use command "nodemon script" to run the server

 # Getting Started with Create React App